How do I book a trial class? Book in a trial class.

 Why is your pricing structure so complicated?
 As yoga sutra I.14 explains; long, uninterrupted, alert practice, is the firm foundation for attaining inner peace.
 For this reason I have a pricing structure that encourages long term regular practice.
 I also want to ensure that the cost of classes do not prevent those less able to pay from getting the benefits of regular yoga practice.

 What charities do we currently donate to?
-In the last four years we have donated over £7000 between over twenty different charities.
+In the last three years we have donated about £10,000 between over twenty different charities.
 Take a look in the charities folder at class for a full breakdown.

 Do you teach children and do you know of any workshops for children?
 I am qualified and insured to teach yoga to children of all ages, however I don’t currently run any child specific classes, and under 18s are always taught separately from over 18s in IYENGAR® yoga.
 I can recommend an excellent local IYENGAR® yoga teacher who runs monthly workshops for school aged children (primary from age seven, and secondary) around Oxford.
 She is an intermediate qualified teacher called Evelyn Crosskey.
 For more information on her workshops and her other superb local classes click here.